IBM/aspera-cli/README.md

 By default, result of type single_object and object_list are displayed using format `table`.
 The table style can be customized with parameter: `table_style` (horizontal, vertical and intersection characters) and is `:.:` by default.

-In a table format, when displaying "objects" (single, or list), by default, sub object are flattened (option `flat_hash`).
+In a table format, when displaying **Objects** (single, or list), by default, sub object are flattened (option `flat_hash`).
 So, object `{"user":{"id":1,"name":"toto"}}` will have attributes: `user.id` and `user.name`.
 Setting `flat_hash` to `false` will only display one field: `user` and value is the sub `Hash`.
-When in flatten mode, it is possible to filter fields by "dotted" field name.
+When in flatten mode, it is possible to filter fields by compound field name using dot as separator.

 Object lists are displayed one per line, with attributes as columns.
 Single objects are transposed: one attribute per line.
 If transposition of single object is not desired, use option: `transpose_single` set to `no`.